 Real Estate Short Sales

 A short sale is a sale of a home by a financially distressed homeowner to a buyer looking for a bargain, where both the sale price and the property value are less than the amount remaining on the mortgage.
 Only if the property value is less than the mortgage amount will the lender agree to forgo the remaining debt.
-Otherwise, the property could be sold for the full amount of the mortgage or more, thus allowing the lender to recoup most or all of its potential losses.
+Otherwise, the property could be sold for the full amount of the mortgage or more, thus allowing the lender to recoup most or all its potential losses.
 For properties worth less than their mortgage amount, a short sale makes sense for the lender, because, otherwise, the property would eventually have to be repossessed, then sold through an auction or by listing it.
 However, since the property value is less than the mortgage amount, the lender is unlikely to recoup any losses on the property.
-Indeed, the losses could be greater, since the lender will have to pay holding costs, such as insurance and real estate taxes, on the property and will incur the opportunity cost of holding the property until it is sold.
+Indeed, the losses could be greater, since the lender must pay holding costs, such as insurance and real estate taxes, on the property and will incur the opportunity cost of holding the property until sold.
 When the lender agrees to the short sale, then the homeowner can give clear title.
 The buyer benefits not only because a rental property is bought at a bargain price, but the property can usually be immediately rented to the former homeowner.
-The buyer will have to pay cash to the lender, since most lenders will not lend money for a short sale.
+The buyer must pay cash to the lender, since most lenders will not lend money for a short sale.

 A short sale allows the seller to avoid bankruptcy, but the lender may post a negative item on the borrower's credit report, lowering the borrower's credit score, but not as much as a foreclosure.
 Buyers benefit because they can buy property at a lower cost, and, surprisingly, the lender can benefit also; otherwise, the lender would never agree to it.
 The lender benefits because a foreclosure can cost as much as $50,000 in foreclosure proceedings and marketing costs, and it might be hard to get a better price through foreclosure, after expenses, when real estate prices are falling and there are already many foreclosed properties on the market.